 Members of the conservative House Freedom Caucus balked at the idea of attaching that bill to a spending package and even threatened to vote against a spending deal if they were not assured there would be open debate on the re-authorization of FISA next year.

-Many Senators shared the same sentiment.
+Many Senators shared the same concerns.

 "I will do whatever it takes, including filibuster any kind of permanent re-authorization or long term re-authorization," Kentucky Republican Sen. Rand Paul said in an interview.